 9. Full Frame Camera Vs Half Frame Camera

 The sensor size of your camera also needs to be considered before buying a camera lens for bird photography.
-If you are using a half frame camera body then you will get an additional crop factor benefit for focal length.
-A 500 mm lens on a Canon half frame camera would become 800mm focal length.
-Canon half frame comes with a crop factor of 1.6.
-So focal length gets multiplied with 1.6.
+If you are using a half-frame camera body then you will get an additional crop factor benefit for focal length.
+A 500 mm lens on a Canon half-frame camera would become an 800mm focal length.
+Canon half-frame comes with a crop factor of 1.6.
+So focal length gets multiplied by 1.6.

 Choosing a camera lens for bird photography is really tough nowadays.
 This is because there are many camera lenses available from different manufacturers in various price range.
 So, listing out your choice based on the factors listed above will help to choose the right lens.